Peter N. Devreotes: Research

 Devreotes is an internationally recognized leader in the field of chemotaxis and signal transduction.
 Devreotes was the first to identify the chemoattractant receptors and to demonstrate that multiple signalling events are activated asymmetrically at the cells leading edge which led to an understanding of the sophisticated strategies that cells use to precisely sense direction.
-Subsequent research in Devreotes lab helped to uncover the GPCR kinetics and Phosphoinositides biology of the polarity organization in migrating Dictyostelium and leukocyte cells.
-Inside scientific community, he is widely credited for bringing system-level understanding and implementing computational analysis of dynamical system in different cell physiological processes.
-His recent works focuses on the understanding the dynamics of internal feedback loops in signal transduction and cytoskeletal networks that confer the biochemical excitability to the membrane and thus control different morphological and functional properties of the cell.
+Subsequent research in Devreotes lab helped to uncover the GPCR kinetics and phosphoinositides biology of the polarity organization in migrating Dictyostelium and leukocyte cells.
+Inside the scientific community, he is widely credited for bringing system-level understanding and implementing computational analysis of dynamical systems in different cell physiological processes.
+His recent works focus on the understanding the dynamics of internal feedback loops in signal transduction and cytoskeletal networks that confer the biochemical excitability to the membrane and thus control different morphological and functional properties of the cell.

 Awards and honours

 Devreotes received several major awards and honors for his contribution to the cell biology and systems biology: